What’s the best way to save money on medications? Get them for free, of course.

 You generally need only a doctor’s prescription to qualify for and obtain these drugs for free.

-Granted, the freebie may be a lure designed to get you to buy other things at the pharmacy or associated grocery story while picking up your free meds.
+Granted, the freebie may be a lure designed to get you to buy other things at the pharmacy or associated grocery store while picking up your free meds.
 Or, it might be an attempt to get you to transfer other not-free medications you take to the pharmacy.
 But there is no real catch here.

 See for yourself: Below we’ve listed several grocery store chains with free prescription drug programs, along with the meds they offer for free.